-Principal Risk Note reference Description Credit risk 20(a) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
+Principal Risk Note reference Description Credit risk 18(a) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
 The Company is subject to credit risk through a variety of counterparties through invested assets and bank accounts.
 Credit risk is mitigated via the Credit Risk Policy framework, which ensures exposures are appropriately monitored and action taken where necessary.
-Market risk 20(b) (c) Market risk is the risk that the Company's capital or earnings profile is affected by adverse market rates.
+Market risk 18(b) (c) Market risk is the risk that the Company's capital or earnings profile is affected by adverse market rates.
 Of particular importance to the Company are equity risk and interest rate risk.
 External rates are outwith the Company's control, so mitigation is via having sufficient financial reserves to recover reduced earnings.
-Liquidity risk 20(d) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
-The Company is exposed to liquidity risk from client related trading activity and the payment of shareholder expenses.
+Liquidity risk 18(d) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
+The Company is exposed to liquidity risk from the payment of shareholder expenses.
 Liquidity risk is mitigated by applying the Liquidity Risk Policy, which includes controls to maintain liquidity at necessary levels.

+Non-financial risks

+Prin cipal Risk oipui 111311

+Description

+Operational risk

-Capital risk 20(e) Capital risk is defined as the risk that an insufficient quantity or quality of capital is held to meet regulatory requirements or to support business strategy, an inefficient level of capital is held or that capital is inefficiently deployed across the Company.
-The Company's objectives when managing capital are to ensure that sufficient capital is available to safeguard the Company's ability to continue as a going concern so that it can continue to provide a return to the shareholder.
-Capital risk is managed via the Capital Risk policy, which includes tools and governance to monitor and allocate capital accordingly.
-Non-financial risks Principal Risk Description Operational risk events.
-This includ and External Supr (including Tax), He the risk of loss from inadequate or failed internal processes, people and systems or from external es risks around Information, Cyber and Physical Security, IT Systems, Data and Privacy, Internal olier, People, Business Continuity, Payments and Transaction Execution, Financial Reporting ealth & Safety and Premises, Change Execution risk.
-Operational risk is managed through an amework, including a Risk and Control Self- Assessment (RCSA) process, and operational risk identified, captured intains a formal approach to operational risk event escalation, whereby material events are d and escalated.
-Root causes of events are determined, and action plans put in place to ensure f control to keep customers and the business safe, reduce costs, and improve efficiency.
-Data risk third party supplied present in all aspe- risk is measured management, reco as the risk of failing to effectively govern, manage and control data (including data processed by rs), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
-It is cts of the business where data is processed, both within the company and by third parties.
-This through a series of quantitative and qualitative indicators, covering data governance, data ards management, data privacy and ethics.
-Data risks and controls are monitored and governed bedded risk management framework, which involves identification, measurement, management, orting.
-Climate risk Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero ('inbound risk'), or as a result of the Company's response to tackling climate change ('outbound risk').
+Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
+This includes risks around Information, Cyber and Physical Security, IT Systems, Data and Privacy, Internal and External Supplier, People, Business Continuity, Payments and Transaction Execution, Financial Reporting (including Tax), Health & Safety and Premises, Change Execution risk.
+Operational risk is managed through an operational risk framework, including a Risk and Control Self- Assessment (RCSA) process, and operational risk policies.

+The Company maintains a formal approach to operational risk event escalation, whereby material events are identified, captured and escalated.
+Root causes of events are determined, and action plans put in place to ensure an optimum level of control to keep customers and the business safe, reduce costs, and improve efficiency.
+Data risk is defined as the risk of failing to effectively govern, manage and control data (including data processed by third party suppliers), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
+It is present in all aspects of the business where data is processed, both within the company and by third parties.
+This risk is measured through a series of quantitative and qualitative indicators, covering data governance, data management, records management, data privacy and ethics.
+Data risks and controls are monitored and governed in line with an embedded risk management framework, which involves identification, measurement, management, monitoring and reporting.

+Data risk

+Climate risk

+Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero ('inbound risk'), or as a result of the Company's response to tackling climate change ('outbound risk').
 As a cross-cutting risk, Scottish Widows Group has integrated climate risk as a principal risk within our Enterprise Risk Management Framework (ERMF) which articulates how we manage climate risk through our policies and procedures.